 In today's competitive job market, employers can't afford to be bitter over broken relationships.
 A "bad breakup" -- publicised on social media or employer review sites -- can have real consequences for your ability to attract and hire quality candidates.

 Employers need to develop the best post-employment relationships they can, which means thinking about the value of their reputation with employees after employment.

-Only 12% of former employees strongly agree that they consider themselves to be a part of their previous organization's alumni network.
-This reveals a huge opportunity for an organization that is searching for partnerships, talent or other resources.
+Only 12% of former employees strongly agree that they consider themselves to be a part of their previous organisation's alumni network.
+This reveals a huge opportunity for an organisation that is searching for partnerships, talent or other resources.